For Pure Storage Inc. [PSTG], Analyst sees a rise to $37. What next?

 PSTG Stock Performance Analysis:

-Pure Storage Inc. [PSTG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.91.
-With this latest performance, PSTG shares dropped by -17.72% in over the last four-week period, additionally sinking by -10.87% over the last 6 months – not to mention a drop of -27.41% in the past year of trading.
+Pure Storage Inc. [PSTG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.40.
+With this latest performance, PSTG shares dropped by -14.63% in over the last four-week period, additionally sinking by -8.68% over the last 6 months – not to mention a drop of -32.89% in the past year of trading.

 Insight into Pure Storage Inc. Fundamentals: